We Scored 500 App Ideas. Here's What Actually Works

 Losers: Social media alternatives.
 Every other idea submission was "like Twitter but for X." Nearly all scored below 40.
 The network effect problem makes these almost impossible for solo builders.

-Losers: AI chatbot wrappers.
+Losers: Thin chatbot wrappers.
 Building a thin layer over ChatGPT or Claude and calling it a product.
 These scored terribly on competition (thousands exist) and monetization (users can use the underlying tool directly).

 If your idea is "like [popular app] but for [niche]" and relies on network effects, the scoring data says it will almost certainly fail as a solo project.